 Flat-pick guitar is defined as playing fiddle tunes on a guitar using a flat-pick.
 Contestants will play two instrumental numbers in any traditional style.

 Contestants will play two instrumental numbers in any traditional style.

 State Miscellaneous Acoustic Instruments Championship

 Two numbers, on the same instrument, will be played in the contest.
 Selections should be in a style traditional for the instrument.
 Contestants may have one rhythm instrument for accompaniment.
 An individual may enter the Miscellaneous Acoustic Instruments Contest only once per year; a contestant may not enter multiple times in the same year, playing a different instrument each time.

 No distinction is made among contestants in regular judging on the basis of age; individuals, under age 16, have the same eligibility requirements as all other contestants in the Championship categories.
 In addition, individuals, under age 16 are judged for the Youth Award.
 A special youth judge watches all of the youth contestants as they compete.
 The contestant in this age group, who did not win the Youth Award last year, and receives the highest score in an instrumental contest, in this separate round of judging, will receive the Youth Award.
-Scores in the Ensemble Folk Singing and Youth Fiddle Contest do not count toward the Youth Award.
+Scores in the Harmony Singing and Youth Fiddle Contest do not count toward the Youth Award.

 Notable rule change from previous years: Alternative tunings may now be used in the fiddle contests.